ChrisBuilds/terminaltexteffects/docs/appguide.md

 # Application Guide

-When used as a system application, TerminalTextEffects will produce animations on text passed via STDIN.
+When used as a system application, TerminalTextEffects will produce animations on text passed to stdin.
 Often, passing data to TTE occurs via pipes or redirection.

 ## Invocation Examples